-20 Top Tourist Attractions of the Haut-Vaucluse, Provence
+20 Top-Rated Attractions & Places to Visit in the Haut-Vaucluse, Provence

 In the heart of the Provençal countryside, the Haut-Vaucluse is a gorgeous sun-drenched landscape that beguiled Impressionist painters Paul Cézanne and Marc Chagall.
 This vibrant patchwork of farmlands, olive groves, orchards, and lavender fields inspired many paintings.
 The Haut-Vaucluse area of Provence begins around Orange and spreads out east of Avignon, south to the Luberon Mountain, and north to Mont Ventoux.
 At the crossroads of the Alps and the Rhône Valley, the varied terrain includes chalky limestone mountains, green rolling hills, and fertile plains.